-- during the appointed time, a student opens the app or enters the website via a mobile device, authorizes, and receives the prepared audio
+- when it’s time, a student opens the app or enters the website via a mobile device, authorizes in, and receives the prepared audio;

-After the tech stack was chosen and PoC tested, we divided each lesson into stages: Warm-up, Explanation, Practice, Monitoring, and Summary.
+After choosing the tech stack and testing the PoC, we divided each lesson into stages: Warm-up, Explanation, Practice, Monitoring, and Summary.
 Each of them has its own set of features.

 Synchronization was achieved through FFmpeg – a tool that allows you to manipulate the transfer of audio and video streams flexibly and conveniently.
-To display video streams without the use of third-party systems, we decided to use WebRTC technology.
+To display video streams without using third-party systems, we decided to use WebRTC technology.
 It was a perfectly suited solution for secure video streaming via a browser.